robinhuy/touchpad-scroll-carousel/README.md

 Build: `npm run build` or `yarn build`

-Then, before the closing <body> tag of HTML file add script to `scroll-carousel.min.js`.
+The built file is `dist/scroll-carousel.min.js`.
+Then, before the closing <body> tag of HTML file add script to said file.

 ### Markup